Hullo and welcome to my Euro Coins Internet site.

 To avoid confusion - the Euro first became official currency in 2002 although from 1999 it was an "electronic currency" used by banks and the financial markets.
 Some countries had started minting coins from 1999 - these however only came into circulation at the beginning of 2002.

 Some states (e.g. Andorra ) have the Euro as their official currency although they do not mint any coins of their own.
+This has now changed - since 2014 Andorra now has its own coins minted.
 Other states (Monaco,San Marino and the Vatican) although they mint their own coins are not members of the European Union.

 Although to collect all the Euro coins produced is beyond most people's budgets (although still doable),by selecting a suitable sub niche of the market a modest outlay will enable you to complete your chosen niche - every collector's dream!